-In the S-2 the Capacity/Energy Supply Resources Form, LSEs are required to list resources and estimate how much capacity in MW is needed to serve calendar year annual peak retail customer load, plus reserves and other obligations.
-The table to the right with the orange header pertains to energy (in GWh) rather than capacity, and shows how much energy is expected to come from the same electricity supply resources listed.
+In the S-2 Capacity/Energy Supply Resources Form, LSEs are required to list resources and estimate how much capacity in MW is needed to serve calendar year annual peak retail customer load, plus reserves and other obligations.
+The table to the right pertains to energy (in GWh) rather than capacity and shows how much energy is expected to come from the same electricity supply resources listed.

-Form S-2 is used to show how much capacity is expected to be available to meet an LSE's annual peak load using either net qualifying capacity (NQC) or peak dependable capacity as appropriate for the LSE.
+Form S-2 shows how much capacity is expected to be available to meet an LSE's annual peak load using either net qualifying capacity (NQC) or peak dependable capacity as appropriate for the LSE.
 Form S-2 should include all LSE-owned or controlled resources and all planned resources.
 Generic resources should be identified as such.
 The distinction between planned and generic resources is discussed in Appendix B.

-After listing the resource, input the Energy Commission Plant/Unit Identifier (CEC ID) number in the appropriate column.
-Out-of-state resources are identified with an Energy Information Agency identification (EIA ID) number.
-If available, also input the California ISO ID number for resources that are within the California ISO service territory.
-See the instructions below on how to obtain the correct identifier number.
-Then select the fuel type from the drop down menu in the fuels column.
+After listing the resource, input the CEC Plant/Unit Identifier (CEC ID) number in the appropriate column.
+Out-of-state resources are identified with an Energy

+Information Agency identification (EIA ID) number.
+If available, also input the California ISO ID resource identification code (Resource ID) for resources that are within the California ISO service territory.
+See the instructions below on how to obtain the correct identifier number, then select the fuel type from the drop down menu in the Fuels column.

 Values reported on Form S-2 should be consistent with year-ahead resource adequacy filings.
-1 Do not use or report values for installed capacity, or California ISO defined maximum power capacity on Form S-2.
+Do not use or report values for installed capacity or California ISO defined maximum power capacity on Form S-2.